 Oddly enough, dead grass over your septic tank is a good sign!
 It means your septic system is probably working the way it's supposed to.
 The grass turns brown during dry or warm weather because it isn't getting enough water, usually due to the shallow layer of soil over the tank.
 However, the worst thing you can do is to water the brown grass.

 Dead grass over the septic tank during dry or hot weather indicates that the septic drain field is absorbing the wastewater and filtering it into the soil.
 The grass will recover when the weather cools and the rainy season arrives.

 Brown grass over your septic tank is an aesthetic problem, but your lawn should recover in the fall.
 Providing the brown grass with additional water reduces your leach field's ability to absorb wastewater from your house and may even lead to the failure of your system.
-Even though the grass turns brown because there's not enough soil to support its root system, you shouldn't add topsoil over your tank, either.
+Even though the grass turns brown because there's not enough soil to support its root system, you shouldn't add topsoil over your tank or the leach field, either.

 While adding additional soil or compost over the leach field may seem like a solution, increasing the depth of the soil and giving the grass roots room to grow, it is not recommended.
 Adding more soil reduces the amount of air available to the microorganisms that break down the wastes in your system, which can lead to system failure.

 Waste water from the home is piped into an underground septic tank.
 The solids, also known as sludge, settle in the septic tank, where beneficial bacteria break them down.
 Grease and oils rise to the top of the tank.
 The waste water in the middle drains from the tank through a series of drain lines positioned throughout the leach field.